subpurple/escargot/CONTRIBUTING.md

 		127.0.0.1 ows.messenger.msn.com
 		127.0.0.1 rsi.hotmail.com
 		```

+		- *to uninstall 14.x: run* `msiexec /x {B57EAFF2-D6EE-4C6C-9175-ED9F17BFC1BC}`

-	(Note about the `127.0.0.1 login.live.com` entry: **BE SURE TO REMOVE IT OR COMMENT IT OUT AFTER TESTING OR ELSE YOU WON'T BE ABLE TO LOG ON TO ANY OFFICIAL MICROSOFT SERVICES!!**)
+	(Note about the `127.0.0.1 login.live.com` entry: **BE SURE TO REMOVE IT OR COMMENT IT OUT AFTER TESTING OR ELSE YOU WON'T BE ABLE TO LOG ON TO ANYTHING USING MICROSOFT SERVICES (THIS INCLUDES USING A MICROSOFT ACCOUNT ON WINDOWS 8 - 10 FOR YOUR DESKTOP)!!**)

 ## Yahoo!